-Here is the list of who is riding what in 2015.
-You’ll find all the pro team bikes for the 17 World Tour teams and the 19 Pro Continental teams.
+Here is the list of who is riding what in 2016.
+You’ll find all the pro team bikes for the 18 World Tour teams and the 23 Pro Continental teams.
 As usual it’s a mixed story with many top teams using the mix-and-match approach to parts in order to accommodate more paying sponsors.

 |Ag2r La Mondiale||Focus||SRAM||Zipp|